MLLM-based Discovery of Intrinsic Coordinates and Governing Equations from High-Dimensional Data: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies to validate the contributions of VER's replaceable components to MLLM.
-First, we assess MLLM's ability to infer equations directly from raw motion videos.
-Then, we test various ablation versions without specific modules or tools.
-The ablation models are evaluated on linear and cubic systems, as shown in Table~\ref{tab:ablation}.
-Results indicate that without the reasoning framework, MLLM (GPT-4o) struggles to accurately discover equations from videos, leading to significant discrepancies in reconstructed versus predicted trajectories.
-This shows VER is designed to unlock MLLM's visual understanding and reasoning capabilities for equation discovery, not relying on potential data leakage during MLLM training.
-Additionally, equations discovered by VER-SINDy contain more redundant terms compared to VER, resulting in larger cumulative errors in long-term predictions.
-Thus, VER's architecture is crucial for enabling MLLM to discover symbolic equations from high-dimensional data.
-Finally, the ablation version with enhanced visual prompts shows significant performance degradation compared to the full VER, confirming their importance.
-In addition, we conduct further ablation experiments on the alternative parameter selection modules, filter parameters (appendix~\ref{app:bayes_ablation}) and SINDy symbolic libraries (Figure~\ref{fig:llm_vs_bayes}), within the VER framework, and the results validate the superiority of MLLM compared to traditional Bayesian methods.
+As shown in Table~\ref{tab:ablation}, we evaluate several ablated versions on linear and cubic systems.
+Without our reasoning framework, the base MLLM (GPT-4o) fails to discover accurate equations from raw video, leading to large trajectory prediction errors.
+This confirms VER unlocks the MLLM's intrinsic reasoning for this task, rather than relying on potential data leakage.
+Ablating key components like the enhance visual prompts or the symbolic refiner (VER-SINDy) also lead to significant performance degradation or more redundant equation terms.
+Thus, VER's architecture is crucial for discovering symbolic equations from high-dimensional data.
+Further ablations on parameter selection (Appendix~\ref{app:bayes_ablation}) and symbolic libraries (Fig.~\ref{fig:llm_vs_bayes}) confirm the MLLM's superiority over traditional Bayesian methods.
+Finally, to test dependency on the backbone MLLM, we swap to Gemini-1.5-flash~\cite{team2024gemini}.
+Although this weaker model reduces performance, it still successfully identifies the correct equation terms.